dwarvesf/playbook/design/aarrr.md

 ---
 tags:
+  - framework
+  - guideline
-  - dwarves
+  - operations
-  - work
+  - productivity
 title: aarrr
 date: 2023-10-16
-description:
+description: We use the AARRR framework to measure and optimize every phase of a product by optimizing it through the insane focus on one metric at a time.
-authors: []
+authors:
+- han
 menu:
 type: playbook
 ---